-NO DESCRIPTION OF LOCALITY SPECIAL PROVISIONS (xiii) The identification of an area for local public open space and a 5000 sqm Community Purposes Site to be ceded to the Crown free of cost. c) The land the subject of this zone may be used for rural-residential purposes, and no more than one residence shall be permitted on each lot.
-Home Office, Home Occupation and Home Business, Ancillary Dwelling and a maximum of one Home Store on Lot 12 (3) Countryside Drive may be considered as "D" uses. d) The developer will undertake planting a 15 metre wide landscape buffer (i) parallel with the eastern boundary of Lots 201 and 202 and (ii) along both sides of Breakwater Drive.
-2) Special Provisions (Conventional Subdivision) a) The lot yield of Rural Residential Zone No. 19 shall be determined through a detailed site analysis to be undertaken to the satisfaction of the local government and the Commission as part of the preparation of a structure plan for the land.
-The size of the lots to be created in this zone shall also be determined through this detailed site analysis, but should not involve lot sizes less than 1 hectare. b) A cleared building envelope measuring no greater than 2000m 2 will be permitted on each lot in a position to be endorsed by the local government.
-The clearing of trees and native vegetation outside of the building envelope is prohibited other than for fences, fire breaks, access and servicing. c) No more than one horse shall be permitted on any lot unless permitted by the local government in consultation with the relevant Government agencies. d) The keeping of livestock and poultry for commercial purposes is prohibited. e) The land is to be managed in such a manner as to avoid the land being laid bare of vegetation resulting in loose, wind erodible conditions.
-In particular, lots shall not be cleared of trees except where necessary to permit the construction of houses and outbuildings within the building envelope or where the local government agrees that trees are dead or pose a hazard to safety. f) The interface with Crown land to the west, north and south must be perceived as being publicly accessible i.e. public open space area, road, bridle path, dual use path, walkway.
+NO DESCRIPTION OF LOCALITY SPECIAL PROVISIONS (xiii) The identification of an area for local publi space and a 5000 sqm Community Purposes Si ceded to the Crown free of cost. c) The land the subject of this zone may be used for residential purposes, and no more than one resident be permitted on each lot.
+Home Office, Home Occand Home Business, Ancillary Dwelling and a major of one Home Store on Lot 12 (3) Countryside Dribe considered as "D" uses. cupation aximum d) The developer will undertake planting a 15 met landscape buffer (i) parallel with the eastern bour Lots 201 and 202 and (ii) along both sides of Breadrive. ndary of 2) Special Provisions (Conventional Subdivision) a) The lot yield of Rural Residential Zone No. 19 sedetermined through a detailed site analysis undertaken to the satisfaction of the local government the Commission as part of the preparation of a separation of the land.
+The size of the lots to be created zone shall also be determined through this detain analysis, but should not involve lot sizes less hectare. to be nent and tructure d in this iled site b) A cleared building envelope measuring no great 2000m 2 will be permitted on each lot in a position endorsed by the local government.
+The clearing and native vegetation outside of the building envelopment other than for fences, fire breaks, accesservicing. on to be of trees elope is c) No more than one horse shall be permitted on unless permitted by the local government in cons with the relevant Government agencies. d) The keeping of livestock and poultry for com purposes is prohibited. mercial e) The land is to be managed in such a manner as t the land being laid bare of vegetation resulting in wind erodible conditions.
+In particular, lots shall cleared of trees except where necessary to per construction of houses and outbuildings with building envelope or where the local government that trees are dead or pose a hazard to safety. n loose, l not be mit the hin the f) The interface with Crown land to the west, north armust be perceived as being publicly accessible i.e open space area, road, bridle path, dual use path, we . public

-NO DESCRIPTION OF LOCALITY SPECIAL PROVISIONS g) Building envelopes being located on the western side of those lots adjacent to the Mitchell Freeway to minimise noise impacts. h) Building envelopes for the lots proposed under the conventional subdivision option being located to minimise development being viewed from the Mitchell Freeway.
+NO DESCRIPTION OF LOCALITY SPECIAL PROVISIONS Building envelopes being located on the western side of those lots adjacent to the Mitchell Freeway to minimise noise impacts.
+Building envelopes for the lots proposed under the conventional subdivision option being located to minimise development being viewed from the Mitchell Freeway.